The-Powerpuff-Rangers/schedu-mate/README.md

 - backend-server: [appwrite.schedumate.study](https://appwrite.schedumate.study)

 **NOTE:** For Backend server, DM me if you just want to see the credentials.
-I will provide you with the credentials.
+I will provide you with the credentials if you want to see how it looks😉

 ## What we learned?